wintrspark/LeaderboardForensics/README.md

 ## Credits

-- **Zpayer** - Original creator of the scraper in JS, My work is a port of it into python (*to be more accesssible, albeit slower)
+- **Zpayer** - Original creator of the scraping logic in NJS, My work is a port of it into python (*to be more accesssible, albeit slower)
 - **EJota** - For being the main and almost direct channel to report and take down the accounts.
 Thank you for the patience & time.